7th February, 2023

-Residual risk should not be left uncontrolled.
-In fact, residual risk in its very definition is the risk that remains when the rest of the risk has been controlled.
 Residual risk should only be a small proportion of the risk level that would be involved in the activity if no control measures were in place at all.

-To control residual risk to it's lowest possible level, you need to pick the best control measure, or measures, for a task.
+To control residual risk to its lowest possible level, you need to pick the best control measure, or measures, for a task.

-The option, or combination of options, which achieves the lowest level of residual risk should be implemented, provided grossly disproportionate costs are not incurred.
+The option or combination of options, which achieves the lowest level of residual risk should be implemented, provided grossly disproportionate costs are not incurred.

 While you are not expected to eliminate all risks, you are expected to reduce risk, as much as is reasonable.
 So, this means, when evaluating or deciding on controls, you should look at how you can get the lowest level of residual risk.